 Arabic Coffee is much more than just a coffee per se; it is a cultural event, it is a moment of sharing and honoring your guest.
 With roots in Bedouins traditions, Arabic coffee is considered an Intangible Cultural Heritage of the Arab States by UNESCO.

 Turkish coffee is very similar to Arabic coffee, it is also made with finely ground coffee that isn’t filtered, and the way of preparing the coffee is the same.
 But Turkish coffee doesn’t have ground cardamom pods.
 Arabic coffee is much more aromatic.

-You can buy coffee in street food stalls, gas stations, coffee houses, and sometimes even vendors in the streets – it is easy to find coffee in Jordan.
+You can buy coffee in street food stalls, gas stations, coffee houses, and sometimes even street vendors – it is easy to find coffee in Jordan.
 Usually, when buying coffee, they ask if you want Turkish or Arabic coffee with or without sugar.

 In Jordan, Tea is drunk several times a day, with every meal, and frequently people will offer you tea even if they don’t know you.
 Jordan people are amicable.

 Black tea is flavored with mint or sage and is very sweet.
-In the Bedouin camps, they serve you an aromatic tea with a combination of herbs, including dry mint, sage, cinnamon, cardamom, and thyme.
+The Bedouin camps serve you an aromatic tea with a combination of herbs, including dry mint, sage, cinnamon, cardamom, and thyme.
 It is very fragrant but can be intense.